jaromeyer/mipurifier-esphome/README.md

 <p align="center"><img src="https://user-images.githubusercontent.com/36965186/219659691-6d8e733f-ae2f-4480-80ee-f5e90c9bd8f8.jpeg" width="400"></p>

 There are two separate microcontrollers inside the device: one STM32F4 which actually controls the device, and one ESP32 which only acts as a gateway to the internet/local network.
-This config replaces the firmware running on the ESP32 and implements the proprietary serial protocol used to communicate with the STM32.
+This config replaces the firmware running on the ESP32 and implements the [MIoT protocol](https://github.com/blakadder/miot) used to communicate with the STM32.

 ### Features:
 - turning the purifier on/off